LaunchCode-Education-Archived/skills-back-end-csharp/videos/intro-to-ef-basics/README.md

 ## Notes

+See the link to the starter code branch at the bottom of this page if you want to start with the same code as Chris has in the video.
+Here are some useful notes to review, but be sure to code along with the video!

 ### App Setup

 These are the code sections referenced in the video that were part of the starter code.
 Namespace and using statements are omitted.